 Learning journals/reflective journals

 In some modules, you will be asked to reflect on your learning or your experiences as the semester progresses.
 You may be asked to write a weekly, fortnightly or monthly journal, and/or a longer journal that sums up your reflection over the semester or academic year.
 Reflective writing tends to be more informal than other academic writing and is much more subjective.
-See the content in the section of the Academic Skills Hub for more.
+See the Reflective practice and reflective writing content in the Critical Thinking section of the Academic Skills Hub for more.

 A literature review usually refers to a survey of all or some of the academic literature relating to a certain topic or subject.
 Literature reviews require extensive Library research and should aim to give a ‘snapshot’ of the current thinking (by acknowledged experts) around a particular topic.
-See the and sections of the Academic Skills Hub for more.
+See the Reading and Research Skills and Academic Writing sections of the Academic Skills Hub for more.

 Multiple-choice questions (MCQs)